Articles

 Shipping fine art involves a lot more than just wrapping up a painting and sending it on its way.

-Whether you're a gallery, an artist, or a collector, understanding the intricacies of insurance coverage in fine art shipping is critical.
-In this blog, we’ll break down the differences between cargo insurance and fine art insurance, clarify why these are both important, and explain why we ask for artwork value when quoting your shipping costs.
+Shipping fine art involves much more than wrapping up a painting and sending it off.
+Whether you're a gallery, an artist, or a collector, understanding the ins and outs of insurance coverage is essential to protecting your investment.
+In this blog, we’ll break down the differences between cargo insurance, liability insurance, and all-risk fine art insurance — and explain why we ask for artwork value when quoting your shipping costs.

 1. The Difference Between Cargo Insurance and Fine Art Insurance

-One of the most common points of confusion when it comes to shipping fine art is the difference between cargo insurance and fine art insurance.
-Here’s a quick breakdown:
+One of the most common points of confusion in fine art shipping is the difference between general cargo insurance and specialized fine art insurance.

 Why does this matter?